Generative AI Strategy & Use Cases for Enterprises

 Equally important is Responsible AI.
 It is important that companies tackle bias, fairness, and explainability right from the beginning.
 Failure to tackle these aspects will increase generative AI risks for enterprises, including regulatory penalties and reputational damage.

-Governance does not hinder innovation.
+Key Takeaway: Governance does not hinder innovation.
 It creates a platform for sustainable growth by instilling confidence across decision-makers.

 Managing Costs and Optimizing AI Investments